On this page French (

 Now you will have a build of the manual with translations applied.

-Now you can edit the PO translation files, e.g:
+Now you can edit the PO translation files, in the

-.po files can be edited and committed back to svn.
+.po files can now submitted as a patch or committed back to SVN.

 When the manual is updated, those translations which are outdated will be marked as fuzzy.
 To keep track with that, you can use a tool we created for that task.